Quick Take

 Distribution, Population, and Habitat

-- Studies have shown that their population is stable in its native range.
+- Studies have shown that their population is stable in their native range.
 They form schools.

-- Peacock bass is highly adaptable and located in various freshwater habitats, including rivers, lakes, and swamps.
+- Peacock bass are highly adaptable and can be found in various freshwater habitats, including rivers, lakes, and swamps.
 They prefer slow-moving waters with plenty of cover, such as vegetation and structure.
 They can also tolerate a wide range of water temperatures and pH levels.

-Peacock Bass reproduce by spawning.
-Spawning occurs when the female lays her eggs in a shallow water area, and the male fertilizes them.
-After spawning, the eggs will hatch in about two days, where the fry will remain in the shoal water until they are large enough to swim in deeper water.
-Peacock bass can lay up to 50 000 eggs at a time, and the fry can grow to a size of 4 inches in just a few weeks.
+Peacock bass reproduce by spawning.
+During spawning, the female lays her eggs in a shallow-water area, and the male fertilizes them.
+After spawning, the eggs will hatch in about two days, and the fry will remain in shallow water until they are large enough to swim in deeper water.
+Peacock bass can lay up to 50,000 eggs at a time, and the fry can grow to a size of 4 inches in just a few weeks.
 The fry will feed on small insects, bloodworms, and other tiny organisms until they are large enough to feed on larger prey.
-Their lifespan is approximately 8-10 years in the wild.
+Their lifespan is approximately 8 to 10 years in the wild.

 To fish for Peacock bass, you should: